Merlion Park

 🎫 Tickets, tours & discounts

-[ { "### Which ticket to choose": "Merlion Park itself is a public landmark with no entrance fee, so you do not need a ticket to walk up to the statue and take photos.
+Merlion Park itself is a public landmark with no entrance fee, so you do not need a ticket to walk up to the statue and take photos.
 However, most visitors experience the park as part of a Singapore River Cruise or a guided city tour.

+To avoid the tropical heat and the heaviest tourist crowds, aim for the early morning between 7:30 AM and 9:00 AM.
 This is the best window for photographers who want clean shots of the water feature without dozens of people in the background.
-The light is soft, and the temperature is manageable.\n\nFor a more atmospheric experience, visit after 7:00 PM.
+The light is soft, and the temperature is manageable.

+For a more atmospheric experience, visit after 7:00 PM.
 While this is the busiest time, you get to see the Merlion illuminated against the backdrop of the Marina Bay Sands light show, Spectra, which is visible across the water.

-If you prefer a quiet experience, late at night after 10:30 PM offers a peaceful view of the glowing skyline with minimal foot traffic.", "### Combos and discounts": "Since the park is free, savings come from bundling the nearby paid attractions.
+If you prefer a quiet experience, late at night after 10:30 PM offers a peaceful view of the glowing skyline with minimal foot traffic.

+Since the park is free, savings come from bundling the nearby paid attractions.
 The most effective way to save is through the Go City Singapore Pass or the Klook Pass Singapore, which include the Singapore River Cruise and entry to the nearby Marina Bay Sands SkyPark or Gardens by the Bay.

-Purchasing these together typically reduces the total cost by 15% to 25% compared to individual bookings.\n\nChildren under the age of 3 usually ride the river cruises for free, and there are standard discounted rates for seniors and children aged 3 to 12.
+Children under the age of 3 usually ride the river cruises for free, and there are standard discounted rates for seniors and children aged 3 to 12.

-If you are a local resident or an STP holder, look for specific promotional rates on the river cruise at the Clarke Quay or Boat Quay jetties, as these are often lower than the standard tourist price of approximately 28 SGD to 30 SGD.", "### When a guided tour makes sense": "A guided tour is highly beneficial if you are interested in the 'Lion City' origin story and the architectural evolution of the Marina Bay area.
+If you are a local resident or an STP holder, look for specific promotional rates on the river cruise at the Clarke Quay or Boat Quay jetties, as these are often lower than the standard tourist price of approximately 28 SGD to 30 SGD.

-A guide can explain the symbolic placement of the Merlion and lead you through the underground links to the Fullerton Hotel, which are easy to miss on your own. \n\nIf your primary goal is simply to take a selfie and enjoy the breeze, a self-guided visit is perfectly sufficient.
+A guided tour is highly beneficial if you are interested in the 'Lion City' origin story and the architectural evolution of the Marina Bay area.
+A guide can explain the symbolic placement of the Merlion and lead you through the underground links to the Fullerton Hotel, which are easy to miss on your own.

+If your primary goal is simply to take a selfie and enjoy the breeze, a self-guided visit is perfectly sufficient.
 The park is easy to navigate, and there are plenty of information plaques nearby.
-Choose a tour only if you plan to combine the park with a wider exploration of the Colonial District or the Singapore River’s history." } ]
+Choose a tour only if you plan to combine the park with a wider exploration of the Colonial District or the Singapore River’s history.

 View tickets